Listen to “CHM100:Am I Doing Enough in My Homeschool?” on Spreaker.

 A few podcasts back I talked about having a simple homeschool.
 I realize how important it is to simplify our homeschooling processes so that I don’t get overwhelmed (like with curriculum choices) with what I’m not doing or what I think I should be doing.

-In this podcast, I’ve narrowed down a few questions I think will are beneficial to homeschool moms when asking yourself “Am I doing enough?”
+In this podcast, I’ve narrowed down a few questions I think will be beneficial to homeschool moms when asking themselves “Am I doing enough?”